Canker Sores in the Throat: 7 Causes & How to Treat

 Treatment options

-Treatment for throat ulcers can be completed with combination corticosteroid and anti-inflammatory ointments, or with topical anesthetics (e.g. xylocaine 5%).
+Treatment for canker sores in the throat can be completed with combination corticosteroid and anti-inflammatory ointments, or with topical anesthetics (e.g. xylocaine 5%).
 These are prescribed by a doctor and applied with a finger or with the help of a cotton swab.

 Other drugs that can be used to relieve pain caused by throat ulcers are acetaminophen or ibuprofen, and should be used as recommended by a doctor.
 Laser treatments can be used if the throat sore is greater than 1 cm in diameter or if the sore is causing difficulty with eating or drinking.